laridae-migrations/laridae/README.md

 To create a TableManipulator, pass in a `DatabaseConnectionObject` and strings containing the schema and table name it will operate on.

-## SCRIPT VALIDATOR
+## `Validator.rb`

-Laridae will be configured to run an initial validation check on the migration script and the database.
-This checks for the valid existence of the entities involved in the migration
+This class contains initial checks on the json migration script to vet out any glarring conflicts such as: invalid schema / table / column name, column is a Primary Key, or referenced

 The `Validator` class can be run directly, requiring a `DatabaseConnection` object, and a migration script hash